 Maria Popova puts it this way: “More and more information without the proper context and interpretation only muddles our understanding of the world rather than enriching it.”

-As creatures wired to consume, we are prone to react — reacting is our default setting.
+As creatures wired to consume, we are prone to react.
 The moment we consume a new information, we absorb, believe, and share it without second thoughts.
 Of course, we’re humans.